candasnasif/multilayer-perceptron/README.md

 		Optimization Finished!
 		Accuracy: 0.39473684210526316
 ---------------------------------------------------------------------------
-When I use Linear activation function on out layer :
+When I used the Linear activation function on out layer:
 ---------------------------------------------------------------------------

 		Learning rate = 0.1